 Your content needs to make your customers feel that they receive tangible or intangible value.
 By classifying your content in this way, you’re able to understand what kind of value your audience might get out of it – tangible or intangible.
 It doesn’t mean that every piece of content needs to be Entertaining, Inspirational, Educational and Informational all at once.
 If you look at all of the content you create, chances are you have a mix of content pieces that fit into one or more of these categories, though.

-Inspiration: The best inspirational content usually come from Athletics brands such as Nike or Under Armor.
+- Inspiration: The best inspirational content usually comes from Athletics brands such as Nike or Under Armor.
 They inspire us to be the best we can.
-Under Armor’s video features ballet soloist Misty Copeland dancing as a young girl while reading a rejection letter she received when first starting out.
+Under Armor’s video features ballet soloist Misty Copeland dancing as a young girl while reading a rejection letter, she received when first starting out.
 It’s about empowering girls and not taking “no” for an answer.
 It conveys that everything is possible and encourages us not to give up.

 I created similar categories when I led my own content marketing workshop.
 My categories were: entertainment, help, challenge, education and buy.
 I’d add “Challenge” and “Buy” to the EIEIU categories.

 - Examples for a “Challenge” content piece would be quizzes or other forms of interactive content that engages customers.

 - Finally, “Buy” content focuses on promotion and discount offers.

 If we add two more letters to EIEIU, the term can be CEBIEIU.
 Ha!